Cryo-electron microscopy makes waves in pharma labs

 Crazy for cryo-EM

-In a feature article, ASMBM Today discusses the creation of several new cryo-EM facilities, including NCI's new National Cryo-Electron Microscopy Facility, which will support cryo-EM research across the country.
+In a feature article, ASBMB Today discusses the creation of several new cryo-EM facilities, including NCI's new National Cryo-Electron Microscopy Facility, which will support cryo-EM research across the country.
 The article includes comments by a number of prominent cryo-EM scientists, including Sriram Subramaniam.

 Researchers discover mitochondrial “circuit breaker” that protects heart from damage